MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-owningjobelement.md

 ---
-Description: 'Represents an association between a job and the managed element that created the job.' ms.assetid: '08c33a81-0a3f-4545-9812-96a854a7509e'
+Description: Represents an association between a job and the managed element that created the job. ms.assetid: 08c33a81-0a3f-4545-9812-96a854a7509e
-title: 'CIM\_OwningJobElement class'
+title: CIM\_OwningJobElement class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_OwningJobElement class